DeepMicroscopy/FoundationModelComparison/README.md

 - `calc_metrics.py`: Calculate and aggregate performance metrics from experiments.
 - `download_CCMCT.py`: Downloads the [MITOS_WSI_CCMCT](https://github.com/DeepMicroscopy/MITOS_WSI_CCMCT/tree/master) dataset.
 - `download_MIDOGpp.py`: Downloads the [MIDOG++](https://github.com/DeepMicroscopy/MIDOGpp) dataset.
+- `download_MIDOG2022.py`: Downloads the [MIDOG2022](https://www.sciencedirect.com/science/article/pii/S136184152400080X) dataset.
 - `databases/`: Contains some database files that were used in our paper.

 ## Getting the data
-When you setup the environment as described above you can download the images of the MIDOG 2022 dataset or the CCMCT dataset by the following commands:
+When you setup the environment as described above you can download the images of the MIDOG 2022 (png) dataset or the CCMCT dataset by the following commands:

 ```bash
 # Download the MIDOG 2022 dataset (png)